 There is only one thing that can be tested by an if statement and that is the Action Test State.
 The Action Test State contains a simple true or false value and is set by many action statements to report a successful or failed operation.
 There are conditional test statements to compare things as text, integers or dates.
 These statements all set the Action Test State.
 These conditional test statements can Set, And or Or the test state.
 This is an efficient means of forming compound tests without requiring multiple if-else-endIf constructs.
 A statement which Ands the test state is only executed if the test state is currently true.
 A statement which ORs the test state only executes if the test state is currently false.
 A statement which Sets the test state always executes.
 Remember, statements are executed one after another.
 There is no precedence in Yate statement execution.

 Typically when you use more than one statement to create a compound test you will be executing grouped.
 This is due to the fact that the test may produce different results for each file.
-Three test statements (Compare Date Test, Compare Numeric Test and Compare Text Test) support the saving of the test result to a track variable as well as to the action test state.
+Various comparison statements (Compare Date Test, Compare Numeric Test, Compare Text Test and Test Property) support the saving of the test result to a track variable as well as to the action test state.
 The Set, And, Or semantics are preserved when setting the track variable.
 This feature allows you to preserve individual test results on a per file basis while executing stepwise.
 After running any combination of these statements you can have a track variable set to true or false.
 Lots of other statements also set the action test state.
-You can use the Logical Set statement to combine their results with track variables set by the three statements which support track variable setting.
+You can use the Logical Set statement to combine their results with track variables set by the statements which support track variable setting.
 You'll see in the next section that there is a Run statement which lets you execute an action grouped but only for those files which have a specific track variable which is true.

 The Run statement is the simplest way to call another action.
 The statement can call inline actions and other action files.
 When an action is run it inherits the current execution mode unless otherwise directed.
 If grouped is specified, the designated action will always be run grouped.
 You'll note that there is no stepwise option.
 That's because you can never force stepwise execution.
 You can never run an action stepwise when you are already executing grouped.
 The grouped option does not change anything when you are already executing grouped.
 However, in our opinion, it is good practice to specify the grouped option when you want to run the specified action grouped even if already running grouped.
 It makes things a little clearer in the code.